List of Tampa Bay Buccaneers starting quarterbacks

-These quarterbacks have started at least one game for the Tampa Bay Buccaneers of the National Football League.
+These quarterbacks have started at least one game for the Tampa Bay Buccaneers of the National Football League (NFL).
 They are listed in order of the date of each player's first start at quarterback for the Buccaneers.
-Through the 2020 season, the Buccaneers have had 39 different starting quarterbacks since their inaugural season in 1976.
+Through the 2023 season, the Buccaneers have had 40 different starting quarterbacks since their inaugural season in 1976.

 Regular season

 Number of games started is listed in parentheses.

 Postseason

 Here is a list of Buccaneers starting quarterbacks during the postseason and the number of games they started.

 Most games started

 These quarterbacks have the most starts for the Buccaneers in regular season games.

-Stats through the 2022 NFL season.
+Stats through the 2025 NFL season.